English Civil War: Trial of Charles I for treason

 Charles's secret pacts and encouragement of supporters to break their parole caused Parliament to debate whether to return the King to power at all.
 Those who still supported Charles's place on the throne, such as the army leader and moderate Fairfax, tried again to negotiate with him.
 The Army, furious that Parliament continued to countenance Charles as a ruler, then marched on Parliament and conducted "Pride's Purge", named after the commanding officer of the operation, Thomas Pride, in December 1648.

 Troops arrested 45 members and kept 146 out of the chamber.
 They allowed only 75 members in, and then only at the Army's bidding.
 This Rump Parliament received orders to set up, in the name of the people of England, a High Court of Justice for the trial of Charles I for treason.
 Fairfax, a constitutional monarchist, declined to have anything to do with the trial.
 He resigned as head of the army, so clearing Cromwell's road to power.

-At the end of the trial the 59 Commissioners (judges) found Charles I guilty of high treason as a "tyrant, traitor, murderer and public enemy".
-His beheading took place on a scaffold in front of the Banqueting House of the Palace of Whitehall on 30 January 1649.
+At the end of the trial the 59 Commissioners judged Charles I guilty of high treason as a "tyrant, traitor, murderer and public enemy".
+He was beheaded on a scaffold in front of the Banqueting House of the Palace of Whitehall on 30 January 1649.
 After the Restoration in 1660, nine of the surviving regicides not living in exile were executed and most others sentenced to life imprisonment.

 After the regicide, Charles, Prince of Wales as the eldest son was publicly proclaimed King Charles II in the Royal Square of St. Helier, Jersey, on 17 February 1649 (after a first such proclamation in Edinburgh on 5 February 1649).
 It took longer for the news to reach the trans-Atlantic colonies, with the Somers Isles (also known as Bermuda) becoming the first to proclaim Charles II King on 5 July 1649.